stevendodd/alpine-ssh-docker/README.md

 * Add your new private Docker registry to Container station preferences
 * Pull stevendodd/alpine-sshd image from your registry via the images screen
 * Create application using docker-compose.yaml on the create screen

+All thats left to do is forward external requests on port 22 to the new jump server